-James S. Tisch has served as Chairman of the Board since 1995 and as a director of the Company since June 1989.
+James S. Tisch has served as Chief Executive Officer of the Company since March 1998 and has served as Chairman of the Board since 1995 and as a director of the Company since June 1989.
 Mr. Tisch has served as President and Chief Operating Officer of Loews, a diversified holding company, since 1994 and prior thereto served as Executive Vice President of Loews for more than five years.
 Mr. Tisch, a director of Loews since 1986, also serves as a director of CNA Financial Corporation, an 84% owned subsidiary of Loews, and serves as a director of Vail Resorts, Inc.